 As part of Cardiac Risk in the Young ‘s (CRY) ongoing commitment to research we are looking at novel features on a person’s ECG that could be used to identify those who may be at higher risk of sudden cardiac death.
 In order to evaluate the importance of such novel ECG features, it is important to be able to check health outcomes of individuals who participate in heart screening.
-To do this, through our research partner St. George’s, University of London (Data Controller) we work with the UK governmental agencies: previously the office for National Statistics (ONS), and more recently NHS Digital who co-ordinate clinical research for the National Health Service.
+To do this, through our research partner St. George’s, University of London (Data Controller) we work with the UK governmental agencies: previously the office for National Statistics (ONS), and more recently NHS Digital and NHS Scotland who co-ordinate clinical research for the National Health Service in the United Kingdom.

 The research team based at St. George’s, University of London will use this information to look for links between the risk of sudden cardiac death and a range of ECG features.
 No information will not be released to anyone else.
 Any research publications will not mention specific individuals and all information presented will be completely anonymous.
 This work will then provide vital insight into assessing the risk of sudden cardiac death through heart screening.